-YEAR 8 Drama
+VEAR 8 Drama

-In this students will have the opportunity to continue to develop in dramatic theory and practice and use skills and prior knowledge to shape their own performances based off Superheros vs Villians and Fractured Fairytales.
+In this students will have the opportunity to continue to develop in dramatic theory and practice and use skills and prior knowledge to shape their own performances based off Mime and Comedy.
 Students will continue to explore improvisation in theatre.
 Students will explore how audiences impact drama and understand the importance of feedback and reflection.
 Students will also analyse and interpret outside works from films and analyse scripts and characterisation in order to understand the role drama plays in different settings.

 - "" Drama Practice:

 - Acting workshops

-- · Theatre sports
+- Theatre sports

 - Watching theatre for inspiration

 - Script analysing/writing

-- "" Acting and stagecraft in Performance
+"" Acting and stagecraft in Performance

-- Evaluation of stagecraft in performance

-- Transformation of objects
+- Evaluation of stagecraft in performance - Transformation of objects

-- "" Form and style:
+"" Form and style:

 - Dramatic elements

 - Theatrical conventions

 - Play scripts